mathi123/neurotic-web/README.md

 ## Formatting

 Prettier is used to automatically format code.
+The .prettierrc configures prettier and has a module to automatically format [tailwind css](https://github.com/tailwindlabs/prettier-plugin-tailwindcss).

 ## Node Version